CAVISE/opal/README.md

 which is built from meshes loaded from files or from another application, such as a game engine.

-At the moment, only reflections are computed.
-In future releases we will add difraction.
+At the moment,  reflections and first order diffraction is computed.

 It supports simultaneous transmissions from multiple transmitters to multiple receivers.

-It can be used as a standalone application or as a Unity plugin.
+It can be used as a standalone application, as a OMNET++ module or as a Unity plugin.
 If used as a Unity plugin, a Unity program will send the meshes and update the transforms of the elements of the scene.
 The Unity related code can be found in our   [Veneris repository](https://gitlab.com/esteban.egea/veneris).
+The OMNET++ modules can be found in our [Veneris-omnet repository](https://gitlab.com/esteban.egea/veneris-omnet).

 For more information visit the [Veneris project website](http://pcacribia.upct.es/veneris).